 Q. Do I need to use the backpack feature on Wolverine Access before registration opens?

-.
+A. We recommend using it, but it is not required.
+Beginning Wednesday, March 23, you can add classes to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
 However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
-If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.
+If a class in your backpack is full when your registration time opens, you may waitlist yourself, and/or select an alternate open class at that time.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

-You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines
+A. Some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Fall 2016.

-and log in.
+Note: The CTools site will be open on March 23rd; the survey will open on April 4th.
+Our BBA Core Conflicts CTools site provides BBA students with a discussion forum to identify classmates willing to "swap" sections.
+To join the CTools site, visit https://CTools.umich.edu and log in.
 Click on "Membership" on the left side navigation, and then click on "Joinable Sites."
 Use the search box on the right to search for "BBA Core Conflicts."
-When you find it, click "Join.”
-Use the "Discussion" forum to search for other students looking to swap sections.
+When you find it, click "Join."
+Post in the "Discussion" forum, and search posts for other students looking to swap sections.

-You may then drop your original section and add the new section you were issued the permission to swap.
+Once both swap partners have submitted a complete request, permissions will be issued.
+You may then drop your original section and add the new section you were issued the permission to swap into.